 - He has failed to acquire a Director Identification Number.

-Once disqualified, a person is not eligible for being appointed as Director of that company, or any other company.
-This restriction is imposed for a period of 5 years.
-The Ministry of Corporate Affairs (MCA) since the year 2017 has begun strictly enforcing these provisions of Companies Act.
+Once disqualified, a person is not eligible for being appointed as Director of that company or any other company.
+This restriction is imposed for a period of five years or as the case may be.
+Since the year 2017, the Ministry of Corporate Affairs (MCA) has been strictly enforcing these provisions of the Companies Act.
 It has recently published the names of the disqualified Directors on the government website.

 Remedies against Disqualification